 If you have diabetes, we will talk with you about your insulin or oral medicines at your clinic visit.

-A nurse will call you at the phone number listed in your chart 1-2 business days before surgery.
+A nurse will call you at the phone number listed in your chart 1 business day before surgery.
 Make sure we have your correct contact numbers.
 The nurse will tell you when to arrive, where to go, and answer questions that you may have.
 Before this call, please write down any questions you have.
 If you think you have missed our call or do not receive a call by 4 pm you can call (608) 234-6698.

 Try your best to have a restful night’s sleep.
 If you are coming from out of town, you may wish to stay in Madison.
 Our Guest Services staff can give you a list of nearby hotels and arrange for your stay at a discount rate.
 You may contact them at (608) 440-6242.

 The night before surgery eat a light supper with small amounts of low-fat foods.
-Stop eating solid food after midnight.
-It is ok to drink clear liquids such as water or apple juice until four hours before surgery starts.
+Stop eating solid foods and milk-type drinks at mid night the night before surgery.
+Most patients can drink only clear liquids up until 4 hours before surgery begins.
 If you are the first surgery of the day, you may not have anything to eat or drink after midnight.

-Shower with Hibiclens® (CHG) soap starting five days before, and the morning of surgery.
+Shower with Hibiclens (CHG) soap starting five days before, and the morning of surgery.
 Wash all your skin from the neck down.
 Avoid your genitals.
 Wash your shoulder well.
 Make sure the soap stays on your skin for at least 60 seconds.
 Do not shave the surgical site.
 If you shave your armpits, do not shave for three days before surgery.
 You will be given additional instructions for skin prep the day of your pre op.